gatsbyjs/gatsby/docs/tutorial/part-three/index.md

 really have some sort of global navigation so it's easy for visitors to find and visit each of the sub-pages.

-Tackle these problems by creating your first layout component.
+You'll tackle these problems by creating your first layout component.

 ## Your first layout component